harvard-acc/ALADDIN/README.md

 3. Internally, the `make` script wraps up the following parts:

 * Declare functions to be accelerated.
-To tell LLVM-Tracer the functions we are interested in, set environment variable `WORKLOAD` to be the function names):
+To tell LLVM-Tracer the functions we are interested in, set the environment variable `WORKLOAD` to be the function names):

 ```
 export WORKLOAD=triad
 ```
-(if you have multiple functions you are interested in, separate with commas):
+This will cause LLVM-Tracer to trace the function `triad` and all functions called from it.
+If you have more than one function in your program you want to trace, just add it to WORKLOAD:
 ```
-export WORKLOAD=md,md_kernel
+export WORKLOAD=triad,md
 ```
 * Generate LLVM IR: